fraserdominicdavid/geotech-pandas/docs/user-guide/introduction.rst

 ============
 Geotechnical engineering encompasses the analysis, design, and construction of foundations, earthworks, and retaining structures.
 It plays a crucial role in ensuring the stability and safety of civil infrastructure projects.
-The :mod:`geotech-pandas` package is a :external:mod:`pandas` extension that provides a suite of functions specifically tailored for geotechnical engineering calculations, seamlessly integrating with the powerful data manipulation and analysis capabilities of :external:mod:`pandas`.
+The geotech-pandas package is a `Pandas
+<https://pandas.pydata.org/>`__ extension that provides a suite of functions specifically tailored
+for geotechnical engineering calculations, seamlessly integrating with the powerful data manipulation and analysis capabilities of Pandas.
 This open-source extension empowers geotechnical engineers to streamline their workflow, enhance data analysis, and improve productivity.

 .. note::